Connect a Workspace to Your InterSystems Server

 Once you have defined a connection profile for your InterSystems® server, you can connect to the server to your workspace using the InterSystems ObjectScript extension for Visual Studio Code (VS Code).

 The procedures for connecting vary depending on whether you are setting up your workspace for client-side editing or server-side editing.
-Comparing Client-Side and Server-Side Workspaces helps you decide which workflow and workspace configuration is appropriate for your use case.
-You can then proceed to the instructions which correspond to your chosen configuration.
+Compare Client-Side and Server-Side Workflows helps you decide which workflow and workspace configuration is appropriate for your use case.
+You can then proceed to the instructions which correspond to your chosen workspace configuration.

 Regardless of your chosen configuration, the InterSystems Server Manager provides a common mechanism for authenticating the connection to the an InterSystems which is common to both workflows.
 Sign into a Server describes that mechanism.